 The Cherokee culture beckons.
 It is an intricately woven tale; like the sturdy yet beautiful Cherokee baskets, originally designed and created with river cane and carefully dyed bloodroot.
 You can explore the aged arts and crafts of the Cherokee artists at the Qualla Arts and Crafts Mutual Inc. You can actually see them made and demonstrated at the Oconaluftee Indian Village.
 It has an amazingly vivid recreation of the olden Cherokee villages.
 You can attend the awesome outdoor drama “Upon These Hills” under the light of the moon.
-You can take a hike to Mingo Falls and feel the water that the historic Native Americans have felt throughout the ages.
-You can look through the interactive historical exhibits at the Museums of the Cherokee Indians, or the dozens – or hundreds – of opportunities of the Cherokee culture that’s outdoors.
+Also, you can take a hike to Mingo Falls.
+You can feel the water that the historic Native Americans have felt throughout the ages.
+Look through the interactive historical exhibits at the Museums of the Cherokee Indians.
+See the dozens – or hundreds – of opportunities of the Cherokee culture that’s outdoors.

 The Cherokee people have always been strong, and creative.
 This is true in the present day as much as it was in the past.

 Though plenty has changed in the every day world of the Cherokee people, some things remain the same.
 This is true especially in the case of strength of character.
-They still fish the rivers and live as a tight-knit community that support the good of the tribe, the education of their children, and their love for the land.
+They still fish the rivers and also live as a tight-knit community.
+There is still support for the good of the tribe, the education of their children, and also their love for the land.
 The important things are still alive.
-The native tribal members who live today are descendants from the Cherokees who were able to stay on their lands, hide in the mountains, or move back to western North Carolina.
+The native tribal members who live today are descendants from the Cherokees.
+They come from those able to stay on their lands.
+From those who hid in the mountains, or moved back to western North Carolina.

 Getting to Know the Eastern Band of Cherokee Indians:

 The eastern band of Cherokee Indians is it’s own nation that has more than fifteen thousand members enrolled.
 The incredible tale of the Cherokee Nation is something that truly reflects a people who have stayed strong in the face of huge conflict.
-The Cherokee have always remained true to their values and long held principles.
-Revolving around a great honor for the natural world and their connection to it, the ancient Cherokee values show us how to respect the earth and each other.
-These people hold sacred to the world’s ancient principles while continuing to expose the reinvention of what it means to be a Native American in a modern world.
+The Cherokee have always remained true to their values and also their long held principles.
+It revolves around a great honor for the natural world and also their connection to it.
+The ancient Cherokee values show us how to respect the earth and also each other.
+These people hold sacred to the world’s ancient principles.
+They also continue to expose the reinvention of what it means to be a Native American in a modern world.

-Blue: Historically, the Blue Clan made their medicine from a blue-colored plant.
+Historically, the Blue Clan made their medicine from a blue-colored plant.
 This medicine was to make children better.
-Alternative names include the Panther and the Wild Cat Clan.
+Alternative names include the Panther and also the Wild Cat Clan.

-Long Hair: Clan members are known for their peace making skills: often times, Peace Chiefs came from this clan.
-Prisoners of war, orphans, and those without a clan often found their home here, if they had no other Cherokee clan to take them in.
-The people wore eccentric hairdos and walked with a proud, twisted gait..
+Clan members are known for their peace making skills: often times, Peace Chiefs came from this clan.
+Prisoners of war, orphans, and those without a clan often found their home here.
+Especially, if they had no other Cherokee clan to take them in.
+The people wore eccentric hairdos and walked with a proud, twisted gait.
 They were also known as the Hair Hanging Down, or as Twister.

-Bird: They were once known as messengers.
-Since they believed that birds were the messengers between heaven and earth, these clan members were given the task of caring for birds.
+They were once known as messengers.
+They believed that birds were the messengers between heaven and earth.
+Therefore, these clan members were given the task of caring for birds.

-Wild Potato: These were the ‘keepers of the land’; meaning that they were the gatherers.
+These were the ‘keepers of the land’; meaning that they were the gatherers.
 They would get the wild potatoes that were in swamps along the streams.
-Alternative names include the Bear, Raccoon, or Blind Savannah.
+Alternative names also include the Bear, Raccoon, or Blind Savannah.

-Wolf: This has been the largest and most recognized clan throughout history.
+This has been the largest and most recognized clan throughout history.
 When the government included a Peace Chief and a War Chief, the War Chief would almost always come from this clan.
-They were known as the protectors of the people.
+Therefore, they were known as the protectors of the people.

 The Cherokee Language:

-Strangers: It was in 1540 that the Spanish explorer Hernando de Soto first came through North Carolina, on a hunt for gold.
-He demanded food, fought, enslaved people… he was not a good man.
+It was in 1540 that the Spanish explorer Hernando de Soto first came through North Carolina.
+He was on a hunt for gold.
+So he demanded food, fought, enslaved people… he was not a good man.
 Unfortunately, the diseases he brought with him were even worse than he was.
 Lacking immunity toward these particular disease, many people were completely eradicated, victimized by plagues such as measles, influenza, and smallpox.
 Despite this, the Cherokee people worked with the newcomers for two hundred years.

 Legends of the Cherokee: